-The truth about breast cancer is that the financial burdens can be just as devastating as the physical ones.
+The truth about breast cancer is that the financial burden can be just as devastating as the physical and emotional ones.

 This is why the Breast Cancer Support Fund (BCSF) exists – to bridge the gap between the financial reality faced by breast cancer patients and the limited financial assistance available.

 Cancer-related out-of-pocket expenses, such as medication not covered for treatment, over-the-counter medications, transportation costs, hospital parking, prosthetics, wigs, food, restorative therapies and medical devices add to the burden for patients who are sick, vulnerable and fighting for their lives.

 of women that BCSF helps live on less than $25,000 per year while they are in treatment.